Fuel ReviewsAverage5 min read

 Pain pointWhat shows up in iOS reviews

-Meal structure and per-meal calories disappearedThe old meal-slot structure was replaced by a flat list; meals get mis-assigned and per-meal calorie breakdowns are gone.
+Meal structure and per-meal calories disappearedThe old meal-slot structure was replaced by a flat list, meals get mis-assigned across days, and per-meal calorie breakdowns are gone for users who relied on them.

-Food entry failures for paid usersPaying subscribers report being unable to add foods or create private diet menu items — directly undermining the calorie math they're paying for.
+Food entry failures for paid usersPaying subscribers report being unable to add foods or create private diet menu items, directly undermining the calorie math they are paying for.

 lifesum screenshot